turingschool/curriculum/source/paths/elevate/integrating_salesforce.markdown

 ## Introducing Heroku Connect

 Your organization has great data in Salesforce.
-But you want to build your modern web applications using Java, Python, JavaScript, and Ruby and host them on Heroku.
+But you want to build consumer-facing web applications using Java, Python, JavaScript, and Ruby and host them on Heroku.

 There are many ways that Java applications can interact with Salesforce data.
-The traditional path is to use the Force.com API which can be a bit challenging.

-Instead, let's experiment with a new offering, Heroku Connect.
+One options is to use the Force.com REST or SOAP APIs.
+Instead, let's experiment with a new offering, Heroku Connect, which uses background sync through PostgreSQL to shuttle data to and from Salesforce.

 ### Connect Syncs Data